joechiu/clock/README.md

 Please be advised you probably need to check your system type to download/install the right python.
 For example, this clock widget is compiled by 64  bit system and yet for x86.

-To check the python version, open the terminal or cmd and type pythone or python --version to see the python version before compile the clock widget.
+To check the python version, open the terminal or cmd and type python or python --version to see the version before compile the clock widget.

 $ python --version
 Python 3.6.2